0xPolygon/polygon-docs/docs/learn/agglayer.md

 <!-- Multiple chains post proofs to the AggLayer that are then aggregated before being published to Ethereum.
 This way, the Polygon ecosystem can post an unlimited number of chain updates for the cost of a single chain’s update, amortizing the cost of proof verification across many more transactions, and allowing for more frequent finalization. -->

-Here's what happens in the AggLayer when users interact with individual Polygon chains $C_i$.
+Here's what happens in the AggLayer when users interact with individual chains $C_i$.

 <!-- These can be thought of as copies of the Polygon zkEVM chain.  -->